-The cost of Better Bracket is $19.99 and the shipping is FREE!
+The cost of Tap Bracket is $19.99 and the shipping is FREE!

 To get started with your first bracket, place it against the top of the window frame of your choice.
 The bracket's three pins should be facing downward and the U-shaped piece that'll hold the curtain rod should be facing towards you.
 The U-shaped piece should look like a standard U as opposed to being upside-down.

 Next, grab any hammer and use it to tap the piece of the bracket that's directly above the pins into place.
 This will enable the pins to enter your window frame like nails enter a wall, which will result in your bracket being securely attached.
 To test this out, give the bracket a little wiggle with your hands to make sure it doesn't move.
 If it does, it may need a few more taps with the hammer.

 Since curtains need to be hanging from two sides of a window, you'll need to repeat the first and second steps on the opposite side of your window frame.
 It almost goes without saying that you'll need the second bracket in your set in order to do this—do not move the first one.

 Once you've got two brackets attached to your window frame, with one on each side, attach your curtains to an appropriate curtain rod as you normally would.
 Then slide one end of the curtain rod into each U-shaped piece that's attached to each one of the brackets.
 When you're done doing that, the U-shaped pieces should be cradling the curtain rod as if they're palms of the hand holding onto objects.
 At this point, the installation will be done, and you'll be able to use the curtains in the way you'd use any other set.